jupytercon/jupytercon2025-developingextensions/03-vocabulary.md

 Print debugging
 : A debugging technique that involves adding a `console.log()` or similar logging statements in your code to observe values, track execution and pinpoint bugs.
 A quick debugging method useful during development, though it should be used sparingly or removed in production code.

+Linter
+: A tool that analyzes source code for potential errors, bugs, and style violations without executing it.
+In JupyterLab extension development, linters like ESLint help catch type errors, unused variables, and enforce best practices before runtime.

+Formatter
+: A tool that automatically restructures code to follow consistent style guidelines (spacing, indentation, line length, etc.).
+Formatters like Prettier help ensure your code looks uniform without manual effort.

+ESLint
+: The standard JavaScript/TypeScript linter used in JupyterLab extension projects.
+ESLint catches common errors (like unused imports or undefined variables) and enforces project-specific coding rules through an `.eslintrc` configuration file.

+Prettier
+: An automatic code formatter that enforces consistent style across JavaScript, TypeScript, JSON, and CSS files.
+JupyterLab's extension template includes Prettier to ensure all code follows the same formatting conventions.